kogen-cy/ibt/SAMPLE.md

   }
   user: 'kogen-cy'
 }
-in the list type, you can move index cursor with symbol. to next [+] to previous [-] or specify number [n]
+in the list type, you can move index cursor with a symbol. to next [+] to previous [-] or specify number [n]